Woodlawn Cemetery (Westbrook, Maine)

-Woodlawn Cemetery is a publicly-owned cemetery in Westbrook, Maine, U.S. It was established in 1885.
+Woodlawn Cemetery is a publicly owned cemetery in Westbrook, Maine, U.S. In the 1880s, Westbrook purchased what was known as the Knapp farm and converted it to the a cemetery.
 In 1933–34, Woodlawn was significantly improved by a make-work project by the Civil Works Administration.
 Three miles of avenues were given a coat of gravel among other improvements.
 It is the only cemetery in the city which offers winter burials.